-Starling Gap Ada Tree Circuit is a 25km, grade 3 hike located in the Yarra State Forest, Victoria.
-The hike should take around 6 hrs to complete.
+Starling Gap Ada Tree Circuit is a 25km, grade 3 hike in the Yarra State Forest, Victoria.
+This hike typically takes 6 hrs to complete.

 This beautiful circuit hike follows the remnants of historic tramways past a number of sawmills that operated in the early 20th century.
 The route to the Ada Tree passes a number of old mill sites, scattered with historic mill machinery and sections of tram lines.